 One of the great things about cable TV is that it comes ready to go.
-But when you cut the cord and decide to switch to an Android TV box, you are on your own in terms of getting set up.
+When you cut the cord and decide to switch to an Android TV box, you are on your own in terms of getting set up.
 That is why you need my easy Android TV setup guide.

-I’ll take you through plugging it in, getting online, setting up an account, and downloading essential apps including antivirus, VPN, and the best streaming apps.
+I’ll take you through plugging it in, getting online, setting up an account, and downloading essential apps including antivirus, a VPN, and the best streaming apps.

 These instructions should tell you everything you need to know, from setting up your remote to watching your favorite shows, whether you are using an OTT TV box, MXQ box, or anything else running the Android operating system.